 What Is Gluten?

 Gluten is a type of protein found in wheat, barley, rye, and numerous other foods containing or made from these ingredients.
-Gluten can also be found in many non-food items, such as medicines, lipstick, and stamp adhesives.
+Gluten can also be found in many non-food items, such as medications, lipstick, and stamp adhesives.

 Why Should I Follow a Gluten-Free Diet?